Pharmacy Services

 Seborrheic dermatitis, or seborrhea, is a very common type of dermatitis.
 This non-contagious disease, which according to experts affects 5% of the population, is most often manifested by red patches with a yellowish crust, which are usually found in the hair and on the face, scalp, forehead, beard, around nose and ears, but seborrhea can also affect other parts of the body such as arms and chest.
 The disease mainly affects infants in the first three months of life and adults between the ages of 20 and 40.

-Treatment of Dermatitis
+Treatment of dermatitis

 Since different types of dermatitis have different causes and manifestations, the treatment of dermatitis depends on which type it is.